 - Acquire new professional skills.
 If you are looking to have a successful career, going back to school will help you acquire a wide variety of professional skills that provide an edge in the job market.
 College also helps you keep up with trends in your profession.

-- To finish a previous degree.
-We all face challenging and disruptive life experiences that can make us drop out of school before we finish our college education.
+- Finish a previous degree.
+We all face challenging and disruptive life experiences that can make us leave school before we complete our college education.
 If that is your case, going back to college after dropping out will help you finish that degree.

 How to Go Back to College at 35

-Before going back to college you must consider what schedule you can manage and how much tuition you are willing to pay.
-This will help you structure your support system, determine the field of study you should enroll in, and decide what learning format is best for you.
+Before going back to college, you must consider what schedule you can manage and how much tuition you are willing to pay.
+This will help you structure your support system, determine the field of study you’ll enroll in, and decide what learning format is best for you.

 1. Do Your Research

 Find out what degree programs different schools offer, what schedules each program has, how much you will have to pay, and whether you would prefer online programs or alternatives to college.
-If you need help, you can consult a career counselor who will help you determine what your career goals are and recommend a solid plan for career development.
+If you need help, you can consult a career counselor or advisor who can help you determine what your career goals are and recommend a solid plan for career development.

 2. Confirm Transfer Credit Options